 The M 49 V uses the same circuit as the M 49 c, but with an even lower noise subminiature tube.
 Since high-frequency interference has increased dramatically due to mobile phone networks and WiFi, the RF-proof connector has been adopted from the M 249.

 The included NM V pattern control unit is designed to automatically provide the optimal heater voltage for both the M 49 V and any historical M 49; it also automatically adapts to the local mains voltage.
 Additionally, the M 49 V set includes the iconic yoke mount, whose flexible positioning has contributed to the M 49’s enormous popularity.
 The M 49 V set is delivered in a high-quality case, which, like the entire microphone, is handmade in Germany.

 Compatibility and order options

-Like the M 49 c and also the M 49 b, the M 49 V has a 1st order high pass filter at 30 Hz, which suppresses low frequency interference such as impact noise.
-The high-pass frequency can be lowered to 12 Hz via an internal switch S4.
-This reproduces the low frequency response of the early M 49 (without suffix) up to 1957, which did not have this high pass yet.
-At the same time, a certain protection against infrasound is retained.
+Using the internal switch S4, the high pass frequency can be lowered to 12 Hz.
+This results in the low frequency response of the early M 49 (without suffix) until 1957, which did not yet have this high pass.
+At the same time, a certain protection against infrasound is maintained.

-The M 49 b variant had an additional switch S2, which could be used to set the microphone to fixed cardioid characteristic.
-To ensure full compatibility with historical M 49 b microphones as well, the M 49 V also has this internal S2 switch.
-This deactivates the pattern switching; the sensitivity increases by about 2 dB, and the equivalent noise level decreases by about 3 dB.
+Using the internal switch S2, the M 49 V can be set to a fixed cardioid pattern, as was possible with the historical M 49 b variant.
+This deactivates pattern adjustment; sensitivity increases by about 2 dB, and the equivalent noise level decreases by about 3 dB.
 This setting is useful if the M 49 V is to be used exclusively in cardioid mode, e.g. for vocals or speech.